 Ok, so we know poor egg quality greatly impacts our ability to conceive.
 But what exactly is ‘poor egg quality’?

-In actual fact there is no scientific measure of egg quality and what constitutes good or poor.
+There is actually no scientific measure of egg quality and what constitutes good or poor.
 ‘Egg quality’ is simply a subjective measure and opinion.

 The 90 day life cycle of the egg